 On February 28, the terrible war of words between Mr. Trump and Mr. Zelensky caused the US-Ukraine agreement to collapse, causing concern around the world.
 Ukraine could lose all support from the Trump administration.

 It is now very unlikely that Kiev will resume negotiations under Mr Zelensky.
-However, Ukraine could still revive the minerals deal because of the urgent need for the US to reduce its dependence on Chinese minerals.
+However, Ukraine could still revive the mineral deal because of the urgent need for the US to reduce its dependence on Chinese minerals.

 According to the USGS, Ukraine is not listed among the countries with the largest rare earth reserves in the world, and some experts believe that the country may have exaggerated its reserves to attract attention and support from the US.
 However, estimates from other sources suggest that Ukraine has about 5% of the world's rare earth reserves, or about 5.5 million tons.